C# Exceptions Explained Simply

 - Exceptions happen at runtime and can be caught using

-. - Always catch specific exceptions when possible.
+try-catch. - Always catch specific exceptions when possible.

 - Use custom exceptions when you want to define your own error logic.